mike14747/biking-log/README.md

 ## Database

 I began this app with only a local database using the serverless-mysql package.
-It has since been updated to use a remote planetscale database.
+It has since been updated to use a remote free planetscale database. **NOTE**: The free planetscale databases sleep after a week of inactivity and you have to go to their website and wake them manually.

 ---